mostafahashim/GalleryLibrary/README.md

 [![](https://jitpack.io/v/mostafahashim/GalleryLibrary.svg)](https://jitpack.io/#mostafahashim/GalleryLibrary)

 ## Step 1.
 Add the JitPack repository to your build file
-## Add it in your root build.gradle at the end of repositories:
+## Add it in your root build.gradle at the end of repositories or settings.gradle:
  ```groovy
   dependencyResolutionManagement {
         repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)